top of page

 The noun 'presentiment' has an etymology that reflects the mysterious nature of premonitions or intuitive feelings about future events.
 It is formed from two Latin words: 'praesentire,' which means 'to sense beforehand,' and 'sentire,' meaning 'to feel' or 'to perceive.'
 The combination of these words in 'presentiment' implies a sense of feeling or perceiving something before it actually occurs.
 This etymology captures the essence of the term, describing a sensation or intuition that something, often of a negative or foreboding nature, is about to happen without any concrete evidence or proof.
 'Presentiment' thus embodies the idea of an anticipatory feeling that transcends rational explanation, suggesting a deeper connection between human intuition and the unfolding of future events.

-Quiz: Find the meaning of presentiment
+Quiz: Find the meaning of the noun presentiment:

 Try Again!